ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 -	All my buttons is working corectly.
 I tested each button on every Html page and no error was shown.
 -	Google maps API on result page works fine.
 I was able to see marked locations, navigate and view around in the map, change to satellite and zoom in and out.
 -	Social Media links have been tested.
 I clicked each link individually which opened a new browser.
 Every link was working.

+## CSS
+-	Lighthouse tools suggested me to remove unused css style.
+I opened inspect in google chrome so I could inspect unused css code.
+I started to record the page and there was temporary unused css style.
+But I noticed that when for example the index.html page was recorded coverage detected that styles for quiz.html and result.html page was not used at that point of recording.
+The same things occured when I recorded another html page.
+Since I am using all css styling rules I did not delete any style from style.css.
+-	I ran my CSS code through [Auto Prefixer CSS](https://autoprefixer.github.io) and was suggested to add soem webkits which were missing.
+Added neccessary style to my CSS code.
+-	Fixed the background image issue which wouldn’t show in my html pages.
+I used a relative link for my background image.
+Because I was inside my css file, the code was looking for the image file at the same place.
+To solve this issue I needed to go back, added two dots to its path to find my actual image folder and then find my background image.
+This is how it looked when finished: url(../images/uzay7.jpg), note that the image file is converted to .webp now.
+-	My webpage were overflowing because of style in background image in css.
+I was able to fix this issue by changing min-width style 100%.
+The overflowing issue was solved.

+### Latest
+-	I ran my css code through [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) and no error was found.